Full Guide to Meditation

 Don't Force It — Feel It

 When you take up meditation for beginners, you might feel slightly silly.
 This is natural if you're not attuned as it's an art form and takes time to learn.
 However, your response shouldn't be to “try doing it better”.

 Don't think of it as a task.
 Think of it as sitting in front of a blank piece of paper and drawing whatever comes to your mind.
 The first time you might only end up with some odd doodles.
 However, if you do this enough times, you'll find that shapes begin to become more distinctive and identifiable.
 This is when you know you're making progress.

 Don't force your sessions.
-Find the right meditation pillow and use the right items and meditation music to guide you.
+Find the right round zafu cushhion and use the right items and meditation music to guide you.
 Learn what works for you, and the rest will come.

 How to Start Meditation for Beginners

 Here's a quick guide to meditation for beginners.

 1. Choose a Meditation Pillow